yourdevkalki/arbitrum-vibekit/typescript/examples/lending-agent-no-wallet/README.md

 ## Getting Started

 The lending agent is automatically started when the frontend spins up.
 To start and interact with the lending agent through the frontend, refer to [this guide](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/clients/web#quickstart).
-If you prefer to locally start the agent, follow these steps:
+If you prefer to start the agent manually, follow these steps:

 ### Prerequisites

 - [Node.js 22+](https://nodejs.org/)
 - [pnpm](https://pnpm.io/) (npm install -g pnpm)
 - QuickNode API access for blockchain interactions
+- OpenRouter API key for LLM access

 ### Set Up Your Environment